fanf2/pcg-dxsm/README.md

 [The reference implementation of PCG in C++][pcg-cpp] allows you to mix and match LCGs and output permutations at a variety of integer sizes.
-This implementation provides just one 32-bit RNG and one 64-bit RNG.
+My implementation provides just one 32-bit RNG and one 64-bit RNG.

 [pcg-cpp]: https://github.com/imneme/pcg-cpp